Making background checks universal isn’t enough if the checks themselves don’t work.

 The NRA still had its poison pill, however.
 On May 8, 1991, Democratic West Virginia Congressman Harley Staggers introduced an amendment to the Brady Bill that called for the immediate implementation of a nationwide, instant criminal background check hotline.
 The amendment gave the Department of Justice (DOJ) just six months to launch the hotline — despite the agency’s assessment less than two years earlier that the project could not be accomplished in the near term.
 An ensuing congressional study was even more pessimistic, estimating it would take five to ten years.

-The implausible Staggers Amendment was defeated, but the idea of an instant check system stuck in a compromise version of the Brady Bill subsequently hammered out by House Majority Leader George Mitchell (D-ME), Senate Minority Leader Bob Dole (R-KS) and others.
+The implausible Staggers Amendment was defeated, but the idea of an instant check system stuck in a compromise version of the Brady Bill subsequently hammered out by House Majority Leader George Mitchell (D-ME), Senate Minority Leader Bob Dole (R-KS), and others.
 That compromise legislation reduced the original waiting period for handgun purchases from seven to five days, and called for the waiting period to be scrapped altogether once the instant check system could be implemented.
+Despite having been given major concessions, the NRA had the nerve to oppose the compromise bill.

-The NRA opposed even this modest effort.
-Meanwhile, HCI’s lone colleague in the gun control movement, the National Coalition to Ban Handguns (later known as the Coalition to Stop Gun Violence), was losing patience with this sausage-making process.
+Meanwhile, HCI’s lone colleague in the gun control movement, the National Coalition to Ban Handguns (later known as the Coalition to Stop Gun Violence), was losing patience with the sausage-making process.
 “The Brady Bill is a nice, innocuous piece of legislation,” NCBH founder Mike Beard told author Osha Gray Davidson.
 “To us, it’s a minor step forward.”

-After six years of grueling advocacy by gun control advocates, the Brady Handgun Violence Prevention Act was finally signed into law by President Bill Clinton in November 1993.
-Under the legislation, the FBI was tasked with setting up the National Instant Criminal Background Check System (NICS) database by November 1998 to screen handgun buyers and long gun buyers (a win for the gun control side).
+Finally, after six years of grueling advocacy by gun control advocates, the Brady Handgun Violence Prevention Act was signed into law by President Bill Clinton in November 30, 1993.
+Under the legislation, the FBI was tasked with setting up the National Instant Criminal Background Check System (NICS) database by November 1998 to screen handgun buyers and long gun buyers (a rare win for the gun control side).
 Gun dealers were authorized to proceed with a sale if the FBI did not respond to a NICS query within 72 hours.
 Congress authorized $200 million to help states computerize their criminal records.

 Facing certain defeat, the NRA had pulled off a remarkable victory.
 Gun control advocates had originally hoped for a seven-day waiting period on handgun purchases, during which time state and local law enforcement professionals would do actual investigative work to determine the criminal and mental health background of gun buyers.
-But once NICS was launched in a few short years, they’d be left with a single ping to a federal computer database; a background “investigation” with little or no human interaction at all that would be completed in about 90 seconds in most cases.
+But once NICS launched in a few short years they’d be left with a single ping to a federal computer database; a background check with no human interaction, over in a matter of seconds.

 The NRA was still not satisfied and took to the courts to undo the instant check system it had created.
 In 1994 and 1995, the NRA funded lawsuits in Arizona, Louisiana, Mississippi, Montana, New Mexico, North Carolina, Texas, Vermont and Wyoming seeking to have the Brady Law voided altogether.
 Radical sheriffs like Richard Mack and Jay Printz were used as plaintiffs.
 The matter was eventually settled by the Supreme Court in 1997 in the case of Printz v.
 United States.
 In a 5–4 majority opinion written by Justice Antonin Scalia (who would later disrupt longstanding Second Amendment jurisprudence in D.C. v.
 Heller), the Court refused to toss out the Brady Handgun Violence Prevention Act, but agreed with the NRA on one important point: The federal government could not mandate that state and local law enforcement officials conduct background investigations on gun buyers because it violated the Tenth Amendment.
 State and local officials could voluntarily continue to conduct such investigations, however.